Should the World Fear China?

 Description

-Our perception of China’s global role and influence depends on our vantage point.
-For the United States, the People’s Republic is a strategic competitor: the only country with both the intent to reshape the international order and, increasingly, the economic, diplomatic, military and technological means to do so.
-For Europe, China is a ‘partner for cooperation, an economic competitor and a systemic rival’.
+For Washington, China is a strategic competitor: the only country with both the will to reshape the world order and, increasingly, the means to do so.
+For Europe, the People’s Republic is a ‘partner for cooperation, an economic competitor and a systemic rival’.
 For NATO, it is a ‘decisive enabler’ of Russia’s war against Ukraine.
-Yet Beijing enjoys a far more positive image in the Global South, of which the PRC considers itself a constituent member.
+Yet Beijing’s image is far more positive in the Global South, of which the PRC considers itself a part.

 Author(s)

-Zhou Bo is Senior Fellow at Tsinghua University’s Center for International Security and Strategy, Senior Colonel (Retired) in the People’s Liberation Army, and a regular speaker at the Munich Security Conference and IISS Shangri-La Dialogue.
-Beyond China, he has studied at Harvard University and the Universities of Cambridge and Westminster.
+Zhou Bo is a senior fellow at Tsinghua University’s Center for International Security and Strategy; Senior Colonel (Retired) in the People’s Liberation Army; and a regular PLA speaker at the Munich Security Conference and the IISS Shangri-La Dialogue.
+Beyond his education at several Chinese institutions, he has studied at Harvard University and the University of Westminster, and holds an MPhil in International Relations from the University of Cambridge.